Two Conflux Technology Heat Exchangers on a white background

 At Conflux we work across a range of market verticals - Automotive, Aerospace, Defence, Energy, Industrial Microelectronics, Motorsports, Oil and Gas- some of which are more heavily regulated than others.
 However, one thing remains constant across all our applications; that a single critical defect/pin hole in a single thin wall gas tight structure can be the difference between success or failure.

-Above right: Typical build that is used for characterising thermo mechanical properties.
+Above left: Patented Conflux heat exchanger design Above right: Typical build that is used for characterising thermo mechanical properties.

 The finer details and requirements for part certification are often clear as this is driven by industry specific standards that already exist in many instances.
 In contrast to this, knowledge is still constantly being developed in relation to the qualification of AM in general.
 Equipment OEM’s have varying approaches to addressing the surrounding topics and it is not uncommon for end users to develop and implement their own qualification processes and standards.
 This remains true at Conflux as we are one of few companies that are pioneering in the space of AM heat exchangers.